Hartshorne Upper Hall

 - Original front door and 17th century ‘graffiti’ in porch

-- Cellar with salting trough
+- Extensive cellars, including a salting trough

 - Historic stable and early 20th century wash-house